 Governor of The Bank of England

-The New Fiver was unveiled at Blenheim Palace on 2 June and will be shown to the public at a number of events across the UK this summer.
+The New Fiver was unveiled at Blenheim Palace on 2 June and was shown to the public at a number of events across the UK this summer.

 In May 2017 paper £5 notes will cease to be legal tender and will no longer be accepted by shops.

 Nothing.
-Once The New Fiver has entered circulation we will gradually start withdrawing paper £5 notes as they are banked by retailers and businesses.
+We will gradually start withdrawing paper £5 notes as they are banked by retailers and businesses.
 If, after May 2017, you find you still have some paper £5 notes you will be able to exchange them at the Bank of England.
 But until then carry on spending paper £5 notes as usual.

 The New Fiver is the first of the Bank of England’s new series of polymer notes, with the £10 and £20 notes to be replaced with polymer designs over the coming years.